 The Pulmonologists work in association with Bariatric Surgeons and ENT's.
 The specialists treat breathing problems due to allergy & asthma, conditions such as chronic obstructive pulmonary disorder, snoring etc.

 Once the pulmonologist has an accurate diagnosis, a treatment plan based on the condition will be created.
-Narayana Health includes treatment plans that will consist of medications, therapies and pulmonary rehabilitation programs to help you get back to your normal life.
+Narayana Health the best hospital for lung treatment in India, includes treatment plans that will consist of medications, therapies and pulmonary rehabilitation programs to help you get back to your normal life.

 As lung diseases can be severe and debilitating, a pulmonologist will also work with your family and healthcare team to deliver long-term care.
 Narayana Hospitals will also be able to modify your treatment plans to work with your situation and coordinate your care with other team members, respiratory therapists, pulmonary rehab programs and support groups.